ledgerW/pathlight/memory-bank/progress.md

 - **Database Schema**: Evolved from simple text storage to structured JSON for results
 - **AI Integration**: Enhanced with structured output using Pydantic models
 - **Payment Model**: Implemented two-tier system with support for regeneration payments
+- **User Flow**: Evolved from simple linear flow to context-aware flow with dedicated pages for different user states
 - **Authentication Flow**: Evolved from simple cookie-based auth to a robust multi-layered approach with localStorage, Authorization headers, and cookies, with comprehensive error handling and recovery mechanisms
 - **Form Navigation**: Improved to provide clear options for users with existing results
 - **Results Display**: Evolved from simple text to structured sections with intelligent parsing